dataverbinders/statline-bq/README.md

     1. Clone the repository
     2. From your local clone's root folder, run `poetry install`

-## Setup
+## Configuration

-There are two elements that need to bet setup prior to using the CLI:
+There are two elements that need to be configured prior to using the CLI:

-### 1. GCP (and Paths) through config.toml
+### 1. GCP and Paths through config.toml

-The GCP project id, bucket, and location are supplied here, allowing choices at runtime: `dev`, `test` and `prod`.
-Note that you must nest gcp projects setails correctly for them to be interperted, as seen below.
-At least one gcp project where the user holds the appropriate permissions for
+The GCP project id, bucket, and location should be given by editing `statline_bq/config.toml`, allowing uup to 3 choices at runtime: `dev`, `test` and `prod`.
+Note that you must nest gcp projects details correctly for them to be interperted, as seen below.
+You must have the proper IAM (permissions) on the GCP projects (more details below).

+Correct nesting in config file:
 ```
 [gcp]
     [gcp.prod]